-FIRE Current Provision Part of West Sussex Fire & Rescue Service Fire Station located on edge of town centre on Ifield Avenue 5 bay fire station with 2 water tenders, 1 heavy rescue tender and a four wheel drive vehicle Evidence Base Annual Report 2017-2018 Statement of Assurance 2017-2018 West Sussex Fire and Rescue Service Integrated Risk Management Plan (IRMP) 2018-2022 Current Findings Site adjacent to Cheals roundabout has planning permission for new fire station to accommodate 6 appliances Current estimates for the construction of a new fire station are around £7 million.
-However, no specific funding has currently been identified.
-The West Sussex Fire Service Plan 2010-2015 states that it remains a service objective to build a new fire station in Crawley.
-The Fire Service is continuing to invest capital in the current station as there is no firm timetable for the construction of a new station.
-A proposal to remove the 3rd appliance based at Crawley Fire Station and staffed by a retained crew was published for public consultation in June 2014.
-After consultation this appliance was removed from 1st April 2015. • The Forge Wood development has a planning condition requiring it to submit a scheme for the provision of new fire and rescue infrastructure to serve the new development.
+FIRE Current Provision Part of West Sussex Fire & Rescue Service Fire Station located on edge of town centre on Ifield Avenue 5 bay fire station with 2 water tenders, 1 heavy rescue tender and a four wheel drive vehicle Evidence Base Annual Report 2017-2018 Statement of Assurance 2017-2018 West Sussex Fire and Rescue Service Integrated Risk Management Plan (IRMP) 2018-2022 Current Findings The Fire Service is continuing to invest capital in the current station as there is currently no firm timetable or specific funding for the construction of a new station.
+The Forge Wood development has a planning condition requiring it to submit a scheme for the provision of new fire and rescue infrastructure to serve the new development.
 This will need to take into account the latest West Sussex Fire Service proposals.
 Crawley attended the most Road Traffic Collisions of all the West Sussex stations from 01/04/14 - 31/03/17.
-Some parts of Crawley fall into the Very High risk category for West Sussex Emergency Response standards (critical incident - fire) Future Studies and Plans Investing and developing the delivery of new firefighting tactics to enhance our response to fires in buildings.
+Some parts of Crawley fall into the Very High risk category for West Sussex Emergency Response standards (critical incident - fire) Any increase in population, particularly over 65, will increase pressure on the service, as will any increase in commercial floorspace.
+Future Studies and Plans Investing and developing the delivery of new firefighting tactics to enhance our response to fires in buildings.
 This has seen Smoke Curtains and Fog Nails being introduced in 2019.
 Implement new Emergency Rescue equipment to enhance our response to transport incidents.
 Research new Personal Protective Equipment (PPE) for all of our staff as part of a national collaboration.
 Review the fleet of special appliances and rationalise the capability where appropriate and provide options.
 Phasing There is currently no identified programme for the construction of a new fire station.
 Funding There is currently no agreed funding for the construction of a new fire station.
 Summary Existing facilities or construction of new fire station will provide adequate cover for Crawley.
-The Fire & Rescue Service are working towards implementing the IRMP 2018 -2022
+The Fire & Rescue Service are working towards implementing the IRMP 2018 -2022 WSCC would like to work with CBC following to identify mitigation requirements from planned development.